imagej/imagej.github.io/pages/feature_demo.md

 | :---: | :---: |
 |![Plugins]({{"/images/icons/plugins_icon.png" | relative_url}}){: .image.table} | A powerful mechanism for extending ImageJ in all kinds of useful ways.
 | ![Extend]({{"/images/icons/extend_icon.png" | relative_url}}){: .image.table} | Automated, reproducible workflows via scripts and macros, including headless on a remote server or cluster. |

-{% include anchor content="Math equations" %}

-When $$a \ne 0$$ , there are two solutions to $$(ax^2 + bx + c = 0)$$ and they are

-$$x = {-b \pm \sqrt{b^2-4ac} \over 2a}$$

-Wow such pretty math!

-{% include anchor content="Sidebox" %}

-{% include sidebox-right content="Hey this is the sidebox-right style!" %}

-While both the java and clojure versions encapsulate the variables in a local namespace -in Clojure, by using let statements to declare local variables-, the jython version does not, so they are all global when defined outside the class definition.
-One can achieve, though, variable encapsulation by declaring the entire script inside a class or function definition -but its not required as in java, neither as natural and straightforward as in Clojure.

-{% include sidebox-left content="Oh wow!!
-This is the sidebox-left style!
-Fantastic!" %}

-While both the java and clojure versions encapsulate the variables in a local namespace -in Clojure, by using let statements to declare local variables-, the jython version does not, so they are all global when defined outside the class definition.
-One can achieve, though, variable encapsulation by declaring the entire script inside a class or function definition -but its not required as in java, neither as natural and straightforward as in Clojure.

-{% include warning-box content="Stop!
-This is an important message!
-Did you check out the plugins categories page?
-What do you think?
-Make sure you wash your hands!
-Okay please continue reading.
-" %}

 {% include anchor content="Syntax highlighting" %}